sachinchoudhary61/Data-Preprocessing-strategy/README.md

 Overview
 Data preprocessing is a critical step in any data science or machine learning workflow.
 This repo provides modular, reusable code and documentation for various preprocessing strategies including:

-Data cleaning
+-  Data cleaning.

-Missing value handling
+-  Missing value handling.

-Feature scaling and transformation
+-  Feature scaling and transformation.

-Categorical encoding
+-  Categorical encoding.

-Outlier detection
+-   Outlier detection

-Data splitting
+-  Data splitting

-Folder Structure
+-  Folder Structure

-Edit
+-  Edit
 Data-Preprocessing-Strategy/
 ├── src/ # Python scripts for preprocessing functions ├── data/ # Sample datasets for testing
 ├── requirements.txt # List of dependencies
 └── README.md # Project documentation

-🔧 Features
+- Features

-Modular and customizable preprocessing pipelines
+  - Modular and customizable preprocessing pipelines

-Support for both numerical and categorical features
+  - Support for both numerical and categorical features

-Scikit-learn compatible transformers
+  - Scikit-learn compatible transformers

-Logging and exception handling for robustness
+- Logging and exception handling for robustness

-Technologies Used
+- Technologies Used
-Python 3.x
+  - Python 3.x

-pandas
-numpy
-scikit-learn
-seaborn / matplotlib (for data visualization)
+-pandas
+-numpy
+-scikit-learn

 Installation
 Clone the repository and install the required dependencies: